 Ways to Avoid Blind Spot Motorcycle Accidents

-No matter how often a driver checks his mirrors, blind spots will still prevent them from seeing the other motorist.
-When the driver then makes a turn or changes lane, it can be into the direct path of another motorist.
-If both are unaware, it can lead to a potential collision.
+No matter how often a driver checks mirrors, blind spots can still prevent them from seeing another motorist.
+When a distracted or inattentive driver changes lanes or turns without properly clearing those areas, they can move directly into the path of another vehicle.
+If both drivers are unaware, a serious collision can occur.

 How to Identify Blind Spots